-Our PROMs solution uses standardised and validated questionnaires which patients complete to assist with the diagnosis, monitoring, measurement and treatment of conditions.
-PROMs benefit patient care by facilitating communication between clinicians and patients to assist in improving the quality of health care provided.
+Our PROMs solution uses standardised questionnaires to assist with the diagnosis, monitoring, measurement and treatment of medical conditions.
+By facilitating communication between clinicians and patients, PROMs can improve health care delivery, benefit patient outcomes and increase practice efficiency.

 Benefits of PROMs

 There are many evidence-based studies that support the effectiveness of PROMs (Patient Reported Outcome Measures) in benefiting patient care.
 Medical-Objects has used this evidence as the basis for creating our own electronic PROMs solution, which moves the focus away from paper-based reporting to improve both the patient’s and clinician’s ability to make better decisions.
 Some of the reported benefits include: